 Vocabu-Lit draws on excerpts from literature and passages from informational texts in the fields of English language arts, history/social studies, science, and math to expand vocabulary.
 A range of vocabulary-related activities deepen students’ understanding by encouraging them to infer meanings, recognize associations and relationships between words, and use words in new contexts.

-Meets one hour per week for two semesters.
+Meets 1.25 hours per week for two semesters.